SURFscz/SRAMsync/README.md

 ### When are events emitted

 Event are emitted from the main loop of `sync-with-sram`.
-Some event are always emitted at the appropriate moment like: `start-co-processing` and `finalize`.
+Some events are always emitted at the appropriate moment like: `start-co-processing` and `finalize`.
 The emitting of other events depends on the current state of SRAM LDAP and the destination.
 If there are no differences no events will be emitted.